Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Main results

 Next we focus on an arbitrary but fixed pair of indices $(m,n)$ with the property $E_m^0\not =E_n^0$, and we count all possible index pairs $(m',n')$ whose energy gaps $E_{m'}^0-E_{n'}^0$ are equal to the given reference gap $E_m^0-E_n^0$.
 The number of those pairs $(m',n')$ is denoted as $\gap_{mn}$.
 For obvious reasons, this number $\gap_{mn}$ is called the degeneracy of the energy gap $E_m^0-E_n^0$, and it has the properties that $\gap_{mn}\geq 1$ and $\gap_{nm}=\gap_{mn}$.
 Specifically, if $\gap_{mn}=1$ then $E_m^0-E_n^0$ is called a non-degenerate energy gap.
 Finally, the {\em maximal energy gap degeneracy} is defined as

 where the maximum is taken over all pairs $(m,n)$ with non-vanishing energy gaps $E_{m}^0-E_{n}^0$ \cite{sho12}.

-We close with two side remarks: (i) Since the unperturbed energies $E_n^0$ are obviously independent of the magnetic field $h$, the same applies to $\gap$ in (\ref{18}). (ii) As already mentioned below (\ref{6}), we do not require that all $E_n^0$ are pairwise different, with the following implication with regard to $\gap$: Denoting for any given $n$ the number of indices $k$ with the property $E_k^0=E_n^0$ by $\mu(n)$ (``multiplicity of $E_n^0$'') it readily follows that $\gap_{mn}\geq \mu(m)\mu(n)$, and hence that $\gap\geq \mu_{\max}^2$, where $\mu_{\max}:=\max_n\mu(n)$ is the maximal number of pairwise identical energies $E_n^0$.
+We close with two side remarks: (i) The above defined quantities $\gap_{mn}$ and $\gap$ refer, as indicated by the superscript ``$0$'', to the unperturbed system, and as such are independent of $h$ for trivial reasons. (ii) As already mentioned below (\ref{6}), we do not require that all $E_n^0$ are pairwise different, with the following implication with regard to $\gap$: Denoting for any given $n$ the number of indices $k$ with the property $E_k^0=E_n^0$ by $\mu(n)$ (``multiplicity of $E_n^0$'') it readily follows that $\gap_{mn}\geq \mu(m)\mu(n)$, and hence that $\gap\geq \mu_{\max}^2$, where $\mu_{\max}:=\max_n\mu(n)$ is the maximal number of pairwise identical energies $E_n^0$.
+Even for integrable systems such as spin-1/2 rings the maximal number of pairwise identical energies increases only by a factor of order 2 and only in certain Hilbert-subspaces \cite{YAS:JPA02}.
 On the other hand, even if all $E_n^0$ are pairwise different and thus $\mu_{\max}=1$, it is still possible that $\gap>1$.